City of Jacksonville and JEA Septic Tank Phase Out Program

 JEA Innovative Wastewater Treatment Program (IWTP)

-Construction activities have been completed in the Biltmore and Beverly Hills West project areas.
-Construction is actively taking place in the Beverly Hills East project area, project design has been completed for the Christobel project area, and we are preparing to launch the outreach for the next project in the Riverview area.
+Construction activities have been completed in the Biltmore and Beverly Hills project areas, with project design being complete for the Christobel project area, and the community outreach in the Riverview area is currently underway.

 The Next Steps